Inoshas/ICMA/README.md

 * Transport bills: Include local tranport cost
 * Imported item cost : Include all the imported item cost information including shipping and custome duty charges

+## This project has the following folders:
+* Modules: There are two main Python modules in the modules subdirectory.
+The primary functions of the insert_data and create_table modules are the creation of new tables and columns, respectively.
+Users don't need to edit any of these unless they want to customize the tables, in which case we recommend using these modules.
+* db: This includes the two primary databases.
+If you want to see what's within, we recommend using DBeaver or another helpful viewer.
+* files: The user can manually upload data or utilize a CSV file to add new data to the database.
+The csv file must be placed in this folder, and any user-generated reports will be saved here as well.

 * ### How to use:
     * Doownload all the files.